savaged/golf-comp/README.md

 ### Just prior

+* Instruct players to use scorecards and return them at the end of their round as the primary and official way of inclusion in the competition.
 * Instruct players to send an SMS to the ClickSend number with the following content for each hole played: hole gross-score stableford-points (e.g. 1 4 2).
 * Instruct players to visit your Netlify site to see the leaderboard; refreshing their browser to see updates.